dariusk/wordfilter/README.md

 # wordfilter

-A small module meant for use in text generators that lets you filter strings for bad words.
+A small module meant for use in text generators.
+It lets you filter strings for bad words.

 ## Getting Started
 Install the module with: `npm install wordfilter`